emf-creaf/medfate/articles/workedexamples/FontBlanche.md

 aboveground data frame does not distinguish between trees and shrubs.
 It includes, for each plant cohort to be considered in rows, its *species identity*, *height*, *leaf area index* (LAI) and *crown ratio*.
-While users can build their input data themselves, we use function [`forest2aboveground()`](https://emf-creaf.github.io/medfate/reference/forest2aboveground.md) on the object `fb_forest` to show how should the data look like:
+While users can build their input data themselves, we use internal function [`forest2aboveground()`](https://emf-creaf.github.io/medfate/reference/forest2aboveground.md) on the object `fb_forest` to show how should the data look like: